JuliaCon/www.juliacon.org/local/paris2025/venue.md

 Common ways to reach the city include:

 - high-speed trains, available from all western european capitals
-- long-distance coach
+- long-distance coach services
 - airlines landing at [Charles de Gaulle](https://www.parisaeroport.fr/roissy-charles-de-gaulle), [Orly](https://www.parisaeroport.fr/orly) or [Beauvais](https://www.aeroportparisbeauvais.com/passagers) airports

 ## Accommodation

 The area around the venue offers plenty of options for hotels and flat rentals.
-If the prices seem excessive, don't hesitate to look further and even outside the city center: as long as you can get to _Châtelet - Les Halles_ (using the [RER](https://www.ratp.fr/plans-lignes/rer/a) A, B or D), the venue will be close by.
+If the prices seem excessive, don't hesitate to look further and even outside the city center: as long as you can get to _"Châtelet - Les Halles"_ station (using the RER line A, B or D), the venue will be close by.